If you’re considering becoming an emancipated minor, there are several legal and financial steps you’ll need to take.

-In short, becoming an emancipated minor means that you are considered an adult before age 18, and are legally separated from your parents or legal guardians.
+In short, becoming an emancipated minor means that you are considered an adult before age 18 and are legally separated from your parents or legal guardians.

-It’s also helpful if you can prove that you are able to support yourself financially and are capable of making your own decisions.
-Bonus if you have already set up living arrangements away from your parents or guardians.
+It’s also helpful if you can prove that you can support yourself financially and are capable of making your own decisions.
+It helps your argument if you have already set up living arrangements away from your parents or guardians.

-The process to become legally emancipated is relatively simple.
+The process of becoming legally emancipated is relatively simple.
 First, you’ll have to file a petition for emancipation with the courts, which includes why you want to be emancipated, as well as proof that you can support yourself financially.

-Next, your parents or guardians will be notified of the petition.

-Then a hearing is scheduled.
-During the hearing, the judge will hear your case for emancipation, then make a ruling based on the information presented.
+Next, your parents or guardians will be notified of the petition, and a hearing will be scheduled.
+During the hearing, the judge will hear your case for emancipation and then make a ruling based on the information presented.
 If you are granted emancipation, you’ll get a Declaration of Emancipation.
-You should keep this on hand and have copies ready.
-You’ll need to provide them in lieu of parental consent in the future.
+You should keep this on hand and have copies readily available; you’ll need to provide them instead of parental consent in the future.

 You can also become an emancipated minor by joining the military or getting married.
-However, if you plan to do so by getting married, you’re still required to follow your state’s marriage laws.
+However, if you plan to become emancipated by getting married, you’re still required to follow your state’s marriage laws.
 In some cases, you’ll need parental consent to get married before age 18.

 A realistic monthly budget is another must-have for emancipated minors.
-Be sure to factor in the cost of housing, food, car payments, gas, healthcare, other bills, and savings.
+Be sure to factor in the cost of housing, food, car payments, gas, health care, and more.
 You’ll also need a bank account with both a savings and checking account.